Eclectic folk-rock group the Zulu Leprechauns to continue Midsummer Lakeside Concert series

 Founded in 1993, the ensemble comprises bassist John Shaw, banjoist and electric dulcimer player John Schwellenbach, percussionist and violinist Annegret Baier and percussionist Jeff Howe.
 Their instrumental arsenal includes djembe, six-string bass, guitar, dumbek, conga, shakers and cymbals.
 They have played the Maine Festival, Congress Square Festival and New Year’s Portland, along with such venues as Portland’s Oak Street Theater, the Waldo Theater and the Camden Opera House.

 Aug.
 5, Harry Vayo: A master of the hammered dulcimer and a self-described healing musician, Vayo performs his own compositions, Celtic and Asian tunes, Beatles songs, Cajun sounds and an occasional classical piece.
 He has made two recordings and has appeared at the Common Ground Fair and New Year’s by the Bay in Belfast, among many other Maine venues.

 Aug.
 12, Irish Hill: This local quartet offers a heartfelt blend of Celtic, bluegrass and old-time fiddle music.
 The players are guitarist Scott Williams, mandolinist Roberta Hill, fiddler-banjoist Michael Conant and bassist Tim Clough.
 Rich harmonies by Hill and Conant round out Irish Hill’s distinctive sound.

-Tags: Bingham Betterment Fund Harward Center Midsummer Lakeside Concert Series Zulu Leprechauns
+Tags: Bingham Betterment Fund Harward Center for Community Partnerships Midsummer Lakeside Concert Series Zulu Leprechauns

 Leave a Reply